TheCodeNotTakenT-T/TheCodeNotTakenT_T/README.md

 ### About

-The username says it all — I take the road less traveled.
+The username says it all I take the code less traveled.
 Then debug why it doesn't compile.
 T-T

 I build things that probably shouldn't exist yet: autonomous AI agents, real-time intelligence dashboards, execution terminals for ecosystems most people are still trying to understand.
 My process is simple — pick a hard problem, ship something that works, figure out the rest later.